To main content

 Categories: Activities

-Traditional celebrations or fun activities for both young and old – here are some ways to spend June the 6th in Stockholm!
+Traditional celebrations and family-friendly activities – here are some ways to spend June 6 in Stockholm!

 Many say that the tradition of celebrating June 6th started at Skansen Open Air Museum in 1893.
 What is essentially the official celebration still takes place at Skansen to this day.
 Besides various family-friendly activities all day long there's an annual concert and ceremony at the Solliden-stage.

-Here are some more tips on how to spend the 6th of June.
+Below are more ideas on how to spend the 6th of June.